 Anne is survived by her partner Leon Wolfe, her four children, and her grandchildren: Cameron (Shae) Brown, Abby Brown, Molly (Josh) McNally, Sallie Ausmus, Mike Rhine, and Teri Perrigoue as well as a number of great-grandchildren, extended family members, and friends who held her in high regard.
 She lived life with great zeal and will be missed by all.

-A Celebration of Life will be held this summer at a yet-to-be-determined day and location.
+A Celebration of Life will be held Saturday, July 18, 2020 at 1:00 P. M. at the Farmington City Park.
 Arrangements are being made by Kramer Funeral Home of Tekoa.
 In lieu of flowers, memorial gifts can be made to Palouse Country Assisted Living (Fairfield) or Hospice House of Spokane.
 Online condolences may be left at www.kramercares.com.

 To send flowers to the family or plant a tree in memory of ANNE BROWN, please visit our floral store.